thmarx/mongo-search/README.md

 facetConfig.setMultiValued("tags", true);
 PerFieldAnalyzerWrapper perFieldAnalyzerWrapper = new PerFieldAnalyzerWrapper(new StandardAnalyzer(),
 		Map.of("name", new GermanAnalyzer()));
-configuration.setAnalyzer(perFieldAnalyzerWrapper);						// configure the analyzer
+configuration.setDefaultAnalyzer(perFieldAnalyzerWrapper);				// configure the analyzer
 configuration.setCommitDelaySeconds(1);									// delay in seconds to commit changes configuration.setStorage(new FileSystemStorage(Path.of("/tmp/index"))); // config the storage
-configuration.setFacetsConfig(facetConfig);								// add a facet config if necessary configuration.setDocumentExtender((source, target) -> {					// extending a document with custom fields
+configuration.setDefaultFacetsConfig(facetConfig);						// add a facet config if necessary configuration.setDocumentExtender((context, source, target) -> {		// extending a document with custom fields
 	var values = ListFieldMappers.toString("tags", source);
 	if (values != null && !values.isEmpty()) {
 		values.forEach(value -> {